 First year students participate in two laboratory rotations, each one semester in duration.
 Students normally choose a Ph.D. mentor after the 2nd rotation.

-Students conduct an original dissertation project based on the approved thesis proposal.
-Students present a public seminar based on their Ph.D. dissertation, which precedes the thesis defense with the student's dissertation guidance committee.
+Students conduct an original dissertation project based on the approved research proposal.
+Students present a public seminar based on their Ph.D. dissertation, which precedes the defense with the student's dissertation guidance committee.

 Each year, the Neuroscience Program holds a retreat for all faculty, students and postdocs to welcome incoming students and to share data and ideas generated over the course of the summer.
 Student attendance is a requirement, and all returning students must present a poster.

-The teaching assistantship is a university defined positions and require 20 hours per week of time and effort.
-Students receive their usual stipend, tuition and fee waiver and health insurance support.
-TAs contribute to teaching courses in the Neuroscience undergraduate curriculum.
-Students interested in this extensive teaching experience should discuss this opportunity with their mentor prior to making a commitment.
-When students have completed their teaching requirement, they shall make sure that the Teaching Requirement Form has been updated and added to their file.
-(Appendix C).
+The graduate teaching assistantship (GTA) is a university defined position and requires 12-20 hours per week of time and effort.
+Students receive their usual stipend, tuition and fee waiver, and health insurance support.
+GTAs contribute to teaching courses in the Neuroscience undergraduate curriculum.
+Students interested in this extensive teaching experience should discuss this opportunity with their graduate advisor prior to making a commitment.
+When students have completed their teaching requirement, they should complete the Teaching Experience Form and submit this to the Graduate Program Director and the Academic Program Coordinator.